Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 }
 ```

-Note that this kernel is using an input buffer with the size of WIN_SIZE = 96 and a margin of TAP_NUM = 32.

-The image below depicts how the Overlap-save algorithm processes input data to generate output blocks of 128 samples each:
+This kernel is using an input buffer with the size of WIN_SIZE = 96 and a margin of TAP_NUM = 32 samples.
+In cases where an algorithm needs a certain number of samples from the previous frame, _margin_ is utilized.
+Specifically, for this particular scenario, every 128-sample output block is made up of a 96-sample input frame and 32 samples from the previous input frame.
+The following image illustrates the process by which the Overlap-save algorithm operates on input data to produce output blocks consisting of 128 samples each:

 <img src="./Images/overlap_save.png" width="600">